stackct/toxic/resources/vscode/pickle/README.md

 ## Next

 * Run all Pickle tests
-* Run all Pickle tests in a file
 * Run tests based on tags (include/exclude)
 * Run current test from Editor window via keystroke
 * Show available functions provided by external dependencies